the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 * Confirm your [source code](https://codesandbox.io/s/github/the-road-to-learn-react/hacker-stories/tree/2021/TypeScript-in-React).
   * Confirm the [changes](https://github.com/the-road-to-learn-react/hacker-stories/compare/2021/react-modern-final...2021/TypeScript-in-React).
 * Dig into the [React + TypeScript Cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet#reacttypescript-cheatsheets), because most common use cases we faced in this section are covered there as well.
-There is no need to know everything from the top off your head.
+There is no need to know everything from the top of your head.
 * While you continue with the learning experience in the following sections, remove or keep your types with TypeScript.
 If you do the latter, add new types whenever you get a compile error.